Climate and Average Weather Year Round in Dublin Ireland

 The perceived humidity level in Dublin, as measured by the percentage of time in which the humidity comfort level is muggy, oppressive, or miserable, does not vary significantly over the course of the year, remaining a virtually constant 0% throughout.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Dublin experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 5.6 months, from October 9 to March 28, with average wind speeds of more than 13.9 miles per hour.
-The windiest day of the year is January 3, with an average hourly wind speed of 17.2 miles per hour.
+The windiest month of the year in Dublin is January, with an average hourly wind speed of 17.0 miles per hour.

 The calmer time of year lasts for 6.4 months, from March 28 to October 9.
-The calmest day of the year is July 24, with an average hourly wind speed of 10.6 miles per hour.
+The calmest month of the year in Dublin is July, with an average hourly wind speed of 10.8 miles per hour.